thu-pacman/self-checkpoint/README.md

 * src/grid/HPL\_grid\_init.c
 * testing/ptest/HPL\_pdtest.c

-## Step-by-step tutorial
+## Install and Run
+The installation of SKT-HPL is the same with original HPL.
-Scripts are provided in SKT-HPL/bin.
-A README.txt is also provided there.
+Running scripts are provided in skt-hpl/bin/scripts.
+A step-by-step tutorial in PDF format is provided.
+There is also a README.txt in skt-hpl/bin/scripts, but not so deatiled.